tripitakit/timon/README.md

 timon
 ===

-Titanium Alloy client with custom sync adapter consuming the CRUD REST API of a self-hosted mongoDB Node.js (express) server app.
+A test-study for a Titanium Alloy client with custom sync adapter consuming the CRUD REST API of a self-hosted mongoDB Node.js (express) server app.

 References